fredconte-code/ResourceFlow/SERVER-MANAGEMENT.md

-# Resource Scheduler - Server Management
+# ResourceFlow - Server Management

 This document explains how to use the new server management functions that allow you to start and restart the application servers by typing simple commands.